Back to Articles

 Image of a happy woman knitting on her couch.

-Future-proofing your home can help to reduce barriers that make it difficult for you to complete daily activities as you age.
+Future-proofing your home reduces the barriers that make it difficult for you to complete daily activities as you age.
+The aim is to create a safer, more comfortable living space that adapts to your needs over time.

-Here are some simple tips to help future-proof your home.
+Here are some simple tips to help you keep living safely in your own home for years to come.

 Walkways and entries

-• Consider widening entryways when building or renovating your home to accommodate mobility assistive products like a walker or wheelchair.
+• Consider widening hallways and entryways when building or renovating your home to accommodate mobility aids like walkers or wheelchairs.

-• Install a doorway lip safety mat to reduce the risk of tripping.
+• Install a doorway lip safety mat to reduce your risk of tripping.

 • Replace hard-to-grip round doorknobs with lever style alternatives.
 An easy grip kit is a low-cost alternative to make round doorknobs easier to turn.

-• Consider moving your bedroom and other rooms you use often to the ground floor.
+• Consider relocating your bedroom and other frequently used rooms to the ground floor for safe and easy access.

 • Ensure all staircases have a handrail that’s easy to grip.
-Handrail kits can be purchased from most hardware stores.
+An occupational therapist can ensure safe and effective installation.

 • Consider carpeting indoor stairs to make climbing them more comfortable.